openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 - Standalone OpenShift: Yes, this is the main target form factor.
 - microshift: No, as it does [not](https://github.com/openshift/microshift/blob/main/docs/contributor/enabled_apis.md) use `MachineSets`.
 - Hypershift: No, Hypershift does not have this issue.

+##### Supported platforms

+The initial release(phase 0) will support GCP.
+In future releases, we will add in support for remaining platforms as we gain confidence in the functionality and understand the specific needs of those platforms.
+For platforms that cannot be supported, we aim to atleast provide documentation to perform the boot image updates manually.
+Here is an exhaustive list of all the platforms:

+- gcp
+- aws
+- azure
+- alibabacloud
+- nutanix
+- powervs
+- openstack
+- vsphere
+- baremetal
+- libvirt
+- ovirt
+- ibmcloud

+This work will be tracked in [MCO-793](https://issues.redhat.com/browse/MCO-793).

 ##### Cluster API backed machinesets